abpio/abp-commercial-docs/en/tutorials/book-store/part-1.md

 }
 ````

-* `BookAppService` is derived from `CrudAppService<...>` which implements all the CRUD methods defined above.
+* `BookAppService` is derived from `CrudAppService<...>` which implements all the CRUD (create, read, update, delete) methods defined above.
 * `BookAppService` injects `IRepository<Book, Guid>` which is the default repository for the `Book` entity.
 ABP automatically creates default repositories for each aggregate root (or entity).
-See the [repository document](../../Repositories.md).
+See the [repository document](https://docs.abp.io/en/abp/latest/Repositories).
-* `BookAppService` uses `IObjectMapper` to convert `Book` objects to `BookDto` objects and `CreateUpdateBookDto` objects to `Book` objects.
+* `BookAppService` uses `IObjectMapper` to map `Book` objects to `BookDto` objects and `CreateUpdateBookDto` objects to `Book` objects.
 The Startup template uses the [AutoMapper](http://automapper.org/) library as the object mapping provider.
-You defined the mappings before, so it will work as expected.
+We have defined the mappings before, so it will work as expected.

-### Auto API Controllers
+### Dynamic JavaScript proxiesAuto API Controllers

-You normally create **Controllers** to expose application services as **HTTP API** endpoints.
-Thus allowing browser or 3rd-party clients to call them via AJAX.
-ABP can [**automagically**](../../AspNetCore/Auto-API-Controllers.md) configures your application services as MVC API Controllers by convention.
+We normally create **Controllers** to expose application services as **HTTP API** endpoints.
+That allows browser or 3rd-party clients to call them via AJAX.
+ABP can [**automagically**](https://docs.abp.io/en/abp/latest/AspNetCore/Auto-API-Controllers) configures your application services as MVC API Controllers by convention.

 #### Swagger UI

-The startup template is configured to run the [swagger UI](https://swagger.io/tools/swagger-ui/) using the [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) library.
-Run the application and enter `https://localhost:XXXX/swagger/` (replace XXXX by your own port) as URL on your browser.
+The startup template is configured to run the [Swagger UI](https://swagger.io/tools/swagger-ui/) using the [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) library.
+Run the application by pressing `CTRL+F5` and navigate to `https://localhost:XXXX/swagger/` on your browser.
+(Replace `XXXX` by your own port.)

 You will see some built-in service endpoints as well as the `Book` service and its REST-style endpoints:

 ![bookstore-swagger](../../images/bookstore-swagger.png)

-Swagger has a nice UI to test APIs.
+Swagger has a nice interface to test the APIs.
 You can try to execute the `[GET] /api/app/book` API to get a list of books.

 ### Dynamic JavaScript proxies